Network Security / UniFi

 - Automated config backups with restore testing

-These controls provide immediate risk reduction before deeper tuning.
+These foundational controls deliver immediate risk reduction before more advanced tuning.

-Avoid exposing admin panels directly to the public internet.
-Use:
+Avoid exposing admin interfaces directly to the public internet.
+Instead, implement:

 - VPN or identity-aware access proxy